 Building Survey & Homebuyer Report

+There are two choices, the Homebuyer Report or a Building Survey.
 Both survey types will help you uncover property defects and other issues of concern.
-These property defects include;
+Common property defects include;

-A homebuyer report typically starts from £330.
-The building survey, on the other hand, is more thorough and costs a lot more.
-But aside from the price difference between both surveys, there are several other differences that may influence your choice of going with a full structural survey or a homebuyer report.
+A homebuyer report typically starts from £400.
+The building survey, on the other hand is more thorough and costs a lot more.
+But aside from the price there are differences.

 Homebuyer Report: A Brief Overview

-If you need a general review of a property that appears to be in a relatively nice condition or below 40 to 50 years old, you’ll be fine with a homebuyer’s report.
+If you need a general review of a property that appears to be in a relatively good condition and the property was built after 1900, you’ll be fine with a homebuyer’s report.

-The surveyor, in this case, will conduct a visual inspection to;
+The RICS Surveyor will conduct a visual inspection to;

 - Highlight potential concerns in detail